American paddlefish: Taxonomy, etymology and evolution

 In 1797, French naturalist Bernard Germain de Lacépède established the genus Polyodon for paddlefish, which today includes a single extant species, Polyodon spathula.
 Lacépède disagreed with Pierre Joseph Bonnaterre's description in Tableau encyclopédique et méthodique (1788), which had suggested that paddlefish were a species of shark.
 When Lacépède established his binomial name Polydon feuille he was unaware the species had already been described in 1792 by taxonomist Johann Julius Walbaum, who had named it as Squalus spathula.
 Consequently spathula has priority as the specific name (and 'Walbaum, 1792' is the taxonomic authority to be cited).
 But Walbaum's generic name Squalus was already in use for dogfish, so Lacépède's Polyodon is the valid name for this paddlefish genus.
 Hence Polyodon spathula (Walbaum, 1792)' is the accepted full scientific name of the American paddlefish.

 The American paddlefish is the sole surviving species in the paddlefish family, the Polyodontidae.
-This is the sister group to the sturgeons (family Acipenseridae); evidence from DNA sequences suggest that their last common ancestor lived roughly 140 million years ago.
+This is the sister group to the sturgeons (family Acipenseridae); evidence from mitochondrial DNA sequences suggest that their last common ancestor lived roughly 141.4 million years ago.
 Together these families compose the Acipenseriformes, an order of basal ray-finned fishes.
 Paddlefish have a long fossil record dating back to the Early Cretaceous 125 million years ago.
 American paddlefish are often referred to as primitive fish, or relict species, because of morphological characteristics that they retain from some of their early fossil ancestors.
 These characteristics include a skeleton composed primarily of cartilage, and a deeply forked heterocercal (spine extending into the upper lobe) caudal fin similar to that of sharks, although they are not closely related.